Hong Kong tears down ‘Pillar of Shame’ sculpture honoring Tiananmen victims

 Online, people drew comparisons to a 2005 episode of “The Simpsons” that mocked China’s censorship of the Tiananmen Square massacre.

-The online streaming service Disney+ recently removed that episode in Hong Kong.
+The online streaming service Disney Plus recently removed that episode in Hong Kong.

 Crawshaw reported from Sydney.
 Theodora Yu contributed to this report.